 PRICES: Adults 22.50€, children 12.50€.

-David, Elaine, and friends, are pictured at the Yellow Rose Saloon, on the Mini train, and crossing the safari park bridge.
+David, Elaine, and friends, are pictured on the Mini train, and crossing the safari park bridge.

 Fort Bravo film studio and theme park

-Fort Bravo comprises of two film set villages, a saloon, restaurant, and riding stables.
+Fort Bravo comprises of two film set villages, a saloon, restaurant, photographic studio, souvenir shop, swimming pool (open June to the end of September) and riding stables.
 Dazzling wild west shows are played out daily in the summer months and at the weekend in the winter months.
 The Fort Bravo villages offer a real western ambiance, take a ride on the stage coach through Texas village and enter the many authentically styled buildings such as the saloon and jail house, or walk the streets of the Mexican village with its typical peasant homes, town square and church, hundreds of movies have been filmed in these locations alone.